New wiki proposes elements of “responsible” journalism

 The Supreme Court of Canada agreed that a defence should be available where such steps had been properly taken.
 Chief Justice Beverly McLachlin wrote that by demanding investigative journalists be ready to prove defamatory statements of fact true through evidence admissible in court, often many years later, the common law had promoted “libel chill” – a reluctance to investigate controversial matters of public interest.

-Given the enshrinement of free expression in section 2(b) of the Charter of Rights and Freedom, it should be enough for journalists to appropriately and “diligently” try to verify defamatory allegations, and report them fairly having regard to a series of eight factors, including sources’ reliability, “whether the plaintiff’s side of the story was sought and accurately reported,” and (this is the eighth consideration!) “any other relevant circumstances.”
+The new defence Given the enshrinement of free expression in section 2(b) of the Charter of Rights and Freedom, it should be enough for journalists to appropriately and “diligently” try to verify defamatory allegations, and report them fairly having regard to a series of eight factors, including sources’ reliability, “whether the plaintiff’s side of the story was sought and accurately reported,” and (this is the eighth consideration!) “any other relevant circumstances.”

 The court called the new defence “responsible communication” (not “journalism”) because it was not interested in giving professional hacks a privilege unavailable to ordinary-citizen communicators looking into matters of public interest.
 Lawyers quickly coined the shorthand title “PIRC” for the defence of “public-interest responsible communication.”